Organic, Sugar-Free, and Delicious!

 Directions

 Remove the cinnamon stick and then push the mixture through a strainer or ricer.
-I just used a strainer and the back of a spoon to push the applesauce through.
-You should keep pushing it through until all you have left are the peelings.
+Keep pushing it through until all you have left are the peelings.

 If you have peeled the apples, you can just use a potato masher (and leave as many chunks as you'd like!)